Summary

 Notable Quotes

-"We wanted to create a model of how we would work that would enable us to rapidly increase our value within the business."
+"I wanted to create a model that let us rapidly increase our value within the business."

-"We can tell the World Service what to do rather than just relay audience perspectives."
+"The team can now tell the World Service what to do, not just what the audience thinks."

 More Videos